-Note: Never try any home remedies to induce labor without speaking with your medical provider first.
+Note: Never try home remedies to induce labor without speaking with your medical provider first.
 This article is not giving medical advice.
 Always discuss any steps you want to take for inducing labor with your doctors.

 What’s in Midwives Brew?